Shared Memory Pipelined Parareal: Numerical results

 \section{Numerical results}

+This section compares the pipelined OpenMP implementation to a straightforward MPI variant with respect to runtime, memory footprint and energy consumption.
+The code used here for benchmarking is written in Fortran 90 and available for download~\cite{PararealF90}.
+It is special-purpose and solves the nonlinear 3D Burgers' equation

+on $[0,1]^{3} \subset \mathbb{R}^{3}$ with periodic boundary conditions using finite differences.
+Both implementations of Parareal use the same modules to provide the coarse and fine integrator and spatial discretisation.
+Tests guarantee that the two implementations of Parareal produce results that are identical up to a tolerance of $\varepsilon = 10^{-14}$ and thus essentially to round-off error.
+To detect possible race conditions, the comparison is run multiple times.
+Up to 100 instances of the test were passed on both used architectures.
+Furthermore, both implementations of Parareal use three auxiliary buffers per time-slice: $q$ to store the fine value and for communication, $\delta q$ to store the difference $\mathcal{F}_{\delta t}(q) - \mathcal{G}_{\Delta t}(q)$ needed in the correction step and $q_c$ to store the coarse value from the previous iteration.

+A strong stability preserving Runge-Kutta method (RK3-SSP)~\cite{ShuOsher1989} with a fifth order WENO finite difference discretisation~\cite{ShuOsher1989} for the advection term and a fourth order centred difference for the diffusion term is used for $\mathcal{F}_{\delta t}$.
+For $\mathcal{G}_{\Delta t}$, a first order forward Euler with a simple first order upwind stencil for the advection term and a second order centred stencil for the diffusive term is used.
+Being a simplified version of the Navier-Stokes equations,~\eqref{eq:burger} is a popular benchmark and finite difference stencils are a widely used motif in computational science, so that the results can be expected to hold for more general scenarios, at least qualitatively.

-In this section, the OpenMP and MPI implementation are compared with respect to runtime in Subsection~\ref{subsec:runtime}, memory footprint in Subsection~\ref{subsec:memory} and energy consumption in Subsection~\ref{subsec:energy}.
-The parameters for the simulation are a viscosity parameter of $\nu = 0.02$ and a spatial discretisation on both levels with $N_x = N_y = N_z = 40$ grid points in every direction.
+Parameters for the simulation are a viscosity parameter of $\nu = 0.02$ and a spatial discretisation on both levels with $N_x = N_y = N_z = 40$ grid points in every direction.
 The simulation is run until $T=1.0$ with a coarse time step of $\Delta t = 1/192$ and a fine step of $\delta t = 1/240$.
-Because of the quite high computational cost of the WENO-5 method in comparison to a cheap first order upwind scheme and the fact that RK3SSP needs three evaluations of the right hand side per step while the Euler method needs only one, the coarse propagator is about a factor of forty faster, despite the fact that the coarse step is only a factor of $1.25$ larger than the fine.
+Because of the high computational cost of the WENO-5 method in comparison to a cheap first order upwind scheme and the fact that RK3SSP needs three evaluations of the right hand side per step while the Euler method needs only one, the coarse propagator is about a factor of forty faster, despite the fact that the coarse step is only a factor of $1.25$ larger than the fine.
+Using a coarse time step $\Delta t \approx \delta t$ prevents stability issues in the coarse propagator and improves convergence of Parareal.

 To fix the number of iterations to a meaningful value which guarantees comparable accuracy from Parareal and serial fine integrator, we estimate the discretisation error of $\mathcal{F}_{\delta t}$ by comparing against a reference solution with time step $\delta t / 10$.
 This gives estimates for the fine relative error at $T=1$ of about $e_{\rm fine} \approx 5.9 \times 10^{-5}$ and for the coarse error of about $e_{\rm coarse} \approx 7.3 \times 10^{-2}$.
 For $P=24$ time slices, after three iterations, the defect between Parareal and the fine solution is approximately $1.4 \times 10^{-4}$, after four iterations $1.5 \times 10^{-5}$.
 We therefore fix the number of iterations to $K=4$ so that for all values of $P$ Parareal produces a solution with the same accuracy as the fine integrator.